Ayeshan-Oshitha/Tutorial--Mosh--NodeJs/007-CRUD-Operations-using-mongoose.md

 - Schema – Defines the shape (structure) of the data in a collection / shape of the document in a collection

 - Scheman Types - String, Number, Date, Buffer, Boolean, objectID, Array

+# Model

+Model is created from the schema and acts as a class you use to interact with the database.( It lets you create, read, update, and delete records based on the schema)